ddinan/more-models/README.md

 A simple car model that allows you to go fast on the race track!
 (Your texture pack must supply a car texture for the best results.)
 ### Cow
 Useful for creating nature scenes.
 (Your texture pack must supply a cow texture for the best results.)
+### Croc
+Crikey, a croc!
+(Your texture pack must supply a croc texture for the best results.)
 ### Flying
 Now you can truly look like you're flying!
 ### Headless